Special offer

 Areas of improvement

-If you need to use phrases for employee reviews that highlight specific weaknesses, ensure they are clear and concise, providing insight into specific areas of improvement.
-Here are some phrases you might use in this situation:
+If you need to use phrases for employee reviews that highlight issues with performance, be clear and specific.
+Here are some phrases you might use if time management is an area of improvement when it comes to performance, for example:

 Tips for delivering employee performance review phrases

-Here are some tips to consider as you conduct an employee performance review that utilizes these phrases:
+Here are some tips to help you deliver impactful employee performance reviews.

-Before the formal review, have employees complete a self-evaluation.
+Have employees complete a self-evaluation before the formal review.
 Reflecting on their strengths and weaknesses may make employees more receptive to performance review feedback.

 Encourage feedback

-After you’ve completed a performance review, give your employee a chance to speak freely about what was discussed.
-The employee needs to know you’re taking their thoughts into consideration.
+After you’ve completed a performance review, give your employees a chance to speak freely about what was discussed, including feedback from their direct reports.
+This helps employees see you’re considering their thoughts.

 Give balanced feedback

-Although it’s important to provide honest feedback, also consider your employees’ feelings.
-The performance review phrases you use should focus on their strengths and weaknesses.
-Overly positive feedback may not inspire improvement, while overly negative feedback may demotivate them.
+Although it’s important to provide honest feedback, also consider your employees’ feelings and always practice strong communication skills.
+The performance review phrases you use should focus on their strengths and areas of improvement.
+Overly positive feedback may not inspire improvement, and overly negative feedback may demotivate them.

 Recent Talent Management articles